 - Tune-up, commonly referred to as “engine performance maintenance” = 1.5-2 hours

-- Collision repair = varies depending on severity of damage, however ASA members have reported that the average cycle time for ASA collision members was six days
+- Collision repair = varies depending on the severity of damage.
+However, ASA members have reported that the average cycle time for ASA collision members was six days.

 Be patient – it may take a few short minutes or a few days to diagnose and fix the problem.
 “Some people expect [repairs] to take as long as it takes to cook a hamburger!” says Goodman.
 “Cars are complex machines with many different working parts!”

 WHN: How do auto technicians help customers with insurance claims?

 At the service shop, you’ll often meet with a service writer – a technician who is trained to act as a liaison between you, the customer, and the insurance company.
 The service writer will often take down notes about the repairs the customer wants to make, says Goodman.
 The service writer also writes up estimates and finds the necessary parts for the repairs.
 Be sure to ask plenty of questions about your car, the parts and ask for a breakdown of costs for any and all estimates.

 WHN: Do technicians receive ongoing training?
 How do I know they’re up-to-date with information about my vehicle?

 Many technicians receive ongoing training, especially collision repair technicians.
 “As you travel down the road, take note of the varied types of vehicles, passenger cars and pickups alike,” says Amberson.
 “Each vehicle is different, with unique materials, instruments and tooling.
 For a repair facility to reassemble their customer’s vehicle correctly, training, tools and equipment are of the utmost importance.”

 WHN TIP – Choose a mechanic who is ASE-certified: What does this mean?
 ASE stands for the National Institute for Automotive Service Excellence, which is a professional certification testing organization for mechanics.
 ASE certified mechanics must undergo training and testing every five years to keep their certification.